mobmewireless/sync_service/README.md

 sync_service is a library to create synchronous SOA daemons.
 It's built on top of the JSON/RPC protocol and can be deployed anywhere you deploy a Rack application.

+## Install

+Requires ruby-1.9.3p0.

+Then do:

+    $ gem install sync_service

 ## Hosting a Service

-A service is just any Ruby object that descends from SyncService::Base.
+A service is just any Ruby object that descends from <code>SyncService::Base</code>.
 Any public method in the object is automatically exposed via SOA.

     require "sync_service"